Our staff will respond to your query promptly and provide detailed information to your questions.

 Discover Iceland in winter.
 Get to know its raw, magnificent nature spotted with volcanoes, bubbling hot springs and floating icebergs.
 Explore the Icelandic South Shore including the glacial lagoon Jökulsárlón.

-- Walk along continental rift at Thingvellir National Park (UNESCO)
+- Walk between two continents at Thingvellir National Park

-- Walk along the banks of the awe-inspiring iceberg Glacial Lagoon
+- Walk along the banks of the amazing, iceberg-filled Glacier Lagoon

 - Day 1